jennzheng12315/jennzheng12315/README.md

 * ❤️ Passionate about creating immersive experineces and the intersection between technology and storytelling
 * ✏️ Favorite projects include [Ghost Hunting](https://github.com/jennzheng12315/Ghost-Hunting) and [The Crayon Strike](https://github.com/jennzheng12315/The-Crayon-Strike).
 Check them out and see more of my work below!
 * 📫 Find me via [LinkedIn](https://www.linkedin.com/in/jenniferzheng12315/)
-* ⚡ Fun fact: A huge theater lover and love traveling!
+* ⚡ Fun fact: I'm a huge theater lover and love traveling!

 <!--
 **jennzheng12315/jennzheng12315** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.